yinghua0/yinghua0.github.io/projects.md

 **Tools:** PyPSA, Python, Pandas, NumPy, Matplotlib

 📂 _Source code will be shared on GitHub once the core results are validated._
+_Expected completion: August 5, 2025._
 _(You could link to your repo here later: [View code →](https://github.com/yourusername/14bus-loadflow))_

 ---